-Kokomo Memorial Gymnasium – Kokomo High School Wildkats
+Kokomo Memorial Gym - Kokomo Wildkats

 Food & Beverage 3

-The bleacher seating is separated by two sections on the south side and into three sections on the opposite end.
+The bleacher seating is separated into two sections on the south side and into three sections on the opposite end.
 All upper-level sections are reachable by stairs and ramps directly from the lobby.
 On both ends are two more seating sections that are above the playing court and operate as balconies; one of these sections is populated by the band.

 You’ll find a variety of chain restaurants and retail outlets on US-931 in Kokomo, which is not too far from the gymnasium.
 However, if you are looking for a few interesting sites to see or places to eat, then there are some local suggestions.

 Harvey Hinklemeyers features great pizza and sandwiches and is also great for the kids.
 Half Moon Restaurant and Brewery is a great stop for a bite to eat or enjoy a craft beer after the game.
 Enjoy a giant tenderloin sandwich at Windmill Grill or Artie's Tenderloin.

-A tenderloin sandwich is a giant breaded piece of pork that is deep fried and big enough for two.
+A tenderloin sandwich is a giant breaded piece of pork that is deep-fried and big enough for two.
 Ray’s Drive-In is a funky little place that makes a killer beef Manhattan sandwich.
 Dan's Variety Bakery is a popular destination that opens at 1 AM featuring hot, freshly baked donuts.

 Return on Investment 5